Code-Institute-Submissions/how-till-spake-norn-irish/TESTING.md

 ## Manual Testing

-Each page has also been tested individually to check that:
+Each page has been tested individually to check that:

 - Images load properly
 - Navigation buttons link to the correct pages in the site
 - External links located in the footer open in a new tab/window

-Each of the forms featured on the site were also tested individually:
+Each of the forms featured on the site were also tested individually to check that:

-- sign_up.html
-- login.html
-- add_word.html
+- Form validation works
+- Flash messages appear on appropriate pages when a user has:
-- edit_word.html
+  - Created an account
+  - Logged in to their account
+  - Logged out of their account
+  - Successfully dded a word to the dictionary
+  - Successfully edited a word in the dictionary
+  - Successfully deleted a word in the dictionary

 The site has also been reviewed by some fellow Code Institute students on the peer-code-review channel on Slack.
 Following some feedback from another student (Marcin Kli), I changed the position and styling of the message status in the contact form to follow a similar style of the flash messages that appear throughout the site.
 This styling helps the message stand out more for the user.